GideonBrimleaf/python_bar/README.md

 It's no secret - importing in Python is A Hard Thing.
 I've suffered and done the hard work so you don't have to.
 The following is compatible with Python 3.3 onwards since there's no need for empty `__init__.py` files anymore to litter up your code.

+If you want to know why this is The Way then [here's a good starting point to understanding it](https://stackoverflow.com/questions/14132789/relative-imports-for-the-billionth-time).
+Good Luck!

 ## Simple Start

 Let's say you want to start with a simple Python class and want to write some tests for it.
 You may have a folder structure similar to the following: